gnzlbg/static_vector/README.md

 # Acknowledgments

 The following people have significantly contributed to the development of this proposal.
+This proposal is based on Boost.Container's `boost::container::static_vector` and my extensive usage of this class over the years.
+As a consequence the authors of Boost.Container (Adam Wulkiewicz, Andrew Hundt, and Ion Gaztanaga) have had a very significant indirect impact on this proposal.
+The implementation of libc++ `std::vector` and the libc++ test-suite have been used extensively while prototyping this proposal, such that its author, Howard Hinnant, has had a significant indirect impact on the result of this proposal as well.
+The following people provided valuable feedback that influenced some aspects of this proposal: Zach Laine and Andrzej
-First, the authors of Boost.Container's `boost::container::static_vector` (Adam Wulkiewicz, Andrew Hundt, and Ion Gaztanaga), on which this proposal is based.
-Second, to Howard Hinnant for libc++ `<algorithm>` and `<vector>` headers, and in particular, for the `<vector>` test suite which was extremely useful while prototyping an implementation.
-Andrzej Krzemieński provided an example that shows that using tags is better than using static member functions for "special constructors" (like the default initialized constructor).
-And finally, to Casey Carter for his very detailed invaluable feedback on lots of aspects of this proposal.
+Krzemieński (who provided an example that shows that using tags is better than using static member functions for "special constructors" like the `default_initialized_t` constructor).
+But I want to wholeheartedly acknowledge Casey Carter for taking the time to do a very detailed analysis of the whole proposal, which was invaluable and reshaped it in fundamental ways.

 # References